In collaboration with

 Oswald Wiener's improvement of central europe

-Book presentation of a new Italian translation by
+Book presentation of the translation and commentary by

 Nicola Cipani, NYU